Berse-Nikko/Dogegie/README.md

 # Introduction #

-`DOGEGOE` is a Fuzzy Logic based application in predicting Dogecoin prices
+`DOGEGIE` is a Fuzzy Logic based application in predicting Dogecoin prices

 # Requirements and Modules #